The Power of Stable Isotopes: Nature’s Barcode

 What are isotopes and what do you mean by stable isotopes?

 Isotopes are any of two or more forms of a chemical element that have the same number of protons in the nucleus (i.e. the same atomic number), but have different numbers of neutrons in the nucleus (different atomic weights.)
 Stable isotopes are chemical isotopes that are not radioactive – that is, they do not decay spontaneously with time.
-There are 275 isotopes of the 81 stable elements and there are over 800 radioactive isotopes.
 Every element has known isotopic forms and isotopes of a single element possess almost identical properties.

 Compounds made from elements such as carbon, hydrogen, nitrogen and oxygen generally contain varying percentages of each element’s isotope.
 The specific ratio is dictated by conditions associated with the compound’s formation, including biochemical processes that brought it into being and the geographic place of origin that imparts a unique fingerprint on each element.
 This is what we call nature’s barcode.

 Picarro can measure and quantify stable isotope ratios with high precision to unravel the biochemical processes encoded in a sample.
 Here are just a few of the innumerable uses of stable isotope data:

 - Identifying the source of water

 - Tracking food to its point of production and revealing adulteration